ghoshsap/pid_controller_active_fluid/README.md

 - `pid_solver_1.cpp`: This file initiates integration and control process from arbitrary initial conditions, allowing for more varied starting points in simulations.
 Two example initial conditions are provided in the `init` folder.

-- `wrapper.sh`: make it into a executable to submit a parameter sweep of jobs using `run_sim.sh`.
+- `wrapper.sh`: make it into an executable to submit a parameter sweep of jobs using `run_sim.sh`.